AbdullahSaquib/Fuzzy-Search/README.md

 A fuzzy search algorithm, that can rank the titles in database by comparing them with the searched string.

 A Simple Fuzzy Search Algorithm.pdf :
 This PDF file includes an introduction and illustration of the working idea behind the algorithm.
-And it also points out some of its useful applications.
+And it also points out some of its possible applications.

 FuzzySearch.py :
 The python code implementing the algorithm.